Bring your class to Longue Vue for a dynamic, interactive, and educational field trip!

 Field Trip Activities

-Depending on group size, teachers can customize their field trip beyond the garden experience to include a picnic lunch and science-integrated field games.
+Depending on group size, teachers can customize their field trip to include Discvoery Garden Exploration, Science-Integrated Field Games & Garden Walk, and a Picnic Lunch.

-In the Lucy C. Roussel Discovery Garden, students and chaperones rotate between 4 stations where they explore self-directed, engaging activities and uncover knowledge about botany, earth science, ecology, and biology.
+In the Lucy C. Roussel Discovery Garden, students and chaperones rotate between 4 stations where they explore self-directed and engaging activities to uncover knowledge about botany, earth science, ecology, and biology.
+Chaperones will be given a booklet to help guide them through the stations.
 The 4 stations include:

 - The Design Garden: Recognize elements of garden design; create and water your very own garden.